dkauf42/bayota/README.md

 # Overview

-"BayOTA" (Bay Optimization Tools for Analysis) is a repository of optimization and analysis tools created to serve the Chesapeake Bay Program (CBP) Partners, as part of the Optimization Tool Development Project (EPA-R3-CBP-16-03).
+"BayOTA" (Bay Optimization Tools for Analysis) is a repository of optimization and analysis tools, designed for use by the partners of the Chesapeake Bay Program (CBP) as well as the general public as part of the Optimization Tool Development Project (EPA-R3-CBP-16-03).
-Specifically, these tools are designed to add functionality to - and help users of - CAST (the Chesapeake Bay Assessement Scenario Tool), which is the CBP Phase 6 time-averaged watershed model.
+Specifically, these tools extend the functionality of - and help users of - CAST (the Chesapeake Bay Assessement Scenario Tool), which is the CBP Phase 6 time-averaged watershed model.